 Platform: PC

-After an accident, your ship crash-lands on a hostile alien planet, forcing you to use the same tools you were selling in combination with natural resources to survive.
-Each run sees you constructing a base outfitted with numerous defenses, including turrets, strong walls, drones, and more, as enemies try to flank you.
+After an accident, your ship crash-lands on a perilous alien planet, forcing you to use the same tools you were selling in combination with natural resources to survive.
+Each run sees you constructing a base outfitted with numerous defenses, including turrets, sturdy walls, drones, and more, as enemies try to flank you.

 Craft The World